 Gifts made during your lifetime can reduce the value of your estate for IHT purposes, but there are important rules:

-• Regular gifts from surplus income (not affecting your standard of living) can also be exempt
+- Regular gifts from surplus income (not affecting your standard of living) can also be exempt.
+A regulated financial adviser can help you structure a gifting plan that makes the most of available exemptions

 Other Exemptions